Glossary

 How do I know if my clip channel has source fatigue or a quality problem?

-Check clippable moments per hour of source content, not your posting metrics.
-If the number of clips you're finding per VOD has dropped but your editing and posting workflow hasn't changed, that's source fatigue — the problem is upstream.
-If you're finding the same number of candidate clips but fewer of them are performing after posting, that's a quality problem in your selection or editing.
-The diagnostic question is: is the raw material getting worse, or is my judgment about what to clip getting worse?
-Source fatigue is external; a quality problem is internal.
+Count clippable moments per hour of source content, not posting metrics.
+If you are finding fewer candidates per VOD and your editing and posting workflow has not changed, the problem is upstream — that is source fatigue.
+If you are finding the same number of candidates but fewer of them perform after posting, the problem is your selection or your edit.
+One question separates them: is the raw material getting worse, or is my judgment about what to clip getting worse?

 Put Source Fatigue to Work